 Experiential Education in Computer & Information Science

 Experiential education includes multiple types of high impact pedagogies such as service learning and study abroad.
 These pedagogies have often been found to improve the retention of historically underrepresented populations in computer and information science and yet are used only to a limited extent in these disciplines.
 Our research about service learning takes a multi-stakeholder perspective, exploring benefits and challenges for students, faculty and community partners (often nonprofits).
-Our research about study abroad is just launching and will be centered around a new summer study abroad course that I have co-designed and hope to start teaching in 2024: Defamiliarizing Data: The Ethnography and Design of Making Data Strange.
+Our research about study abroad is just launching and will be centered around a new summer study abroad course that I have co-designed and will start teaching in 2024: Defamiliarizing Data: The Ethnography and Design of Making Data Strange.

 Kilkenny, M., Hovey, C. L., Robledo, F., Voida, A. & Barker, L. (2022).
 Why Should Computer and Information Science Programs Require Service Learning?
 In Proceedings of the SIGCSE Technical Symposium.
 New York: ACM Press.

 Barker, L.J.
 Voida, A., & Nagy, V. (2021).
 Service interruption: Managing commitment to community partners during a crisis.
 In Proceedings of the International Computing Education Research Conference (ICER).
 Virtual Event, August 14-19.
 Virtual Event.
 New York: ACM Press, 16 pages.